sededu/sededu/docs/contributing_module.md

 So, your module is actually really able to stand on its own and only gets incorporated into SedEdu later (which is really easy!).
 The logical structure of this document follows that workflow of first writing the module, then incorporating it into the SedEdu suite.

 A _thoroughly documented complete working module_ has been included with the SedEdu distribution to provide an example a module could be based off of.
-Find the complete module in `docs/example-module/` or [on GitHub here](https://github.com/amoodie/example-module_sededu) Some of the text below is borrowed from there.
+Find the complete module in `docs/example-module/` or [on GitHub here](https://github.com/amoodie/example-module_sededu).

-There is also a "template" module for your use in developing, it provides an empty shell of what could become a module.
-Basically, the files and folders are all there, they're just empty.
+There is also a "template" module for your use in developing, it provides an empty shell of what could become a module; basically, the files and folders are all there, they're just empty.

 Links to other documentation: